 Welcome to Christ Evangelical Lutheran Church, located on the hill in Linglestown, Pennsylvania

 Stay connected with your church family by joining ourFacebook group. >View directions to join.

+We welcome Pastor Jeffrey Compton as our supply pastor this week.
+We appreciate his willingness to share a message with us during this Easter Season.
+Pastor Kerns is on vacation for the week.
 You will find the scripture readings and the message for this week in the links below.
 I offer you the peace of Christ and pray that you are all safe.
 Keep yourselves in prayer and scripture to keep yourselves strong and able to overcome any concerns that you are facing.